Advertising to Teens: How Brands Can Connect with a Generation that’s Always on Their Phones

 Social media usage

-The thing that all these surveys agree on is that teens tend to switch their online habits.
+The data tells us that teens tend to switch their online habits.
 A lot.
 The social media platform that is No. 1 today may not be six months from now.
 They adapt to new technologies and trends and aren’t loyal to any one site.
 As marketers, we need to continuously monitor where teens are spending their time online and how they prefer ads to be delivered to them.
 Just because there’s a hot new app, doesn’t mean an influx of ads on that app is going to sit well with teens that liked the feeling of being an early adopter of a new site.
 It also doesn’t mean the hot new app will have staying power.
 Keep your eyes on things that may be taking off, but don’t jump in before it’s proven itself.

 If teens are your target demographic, be willing to test, to research and to adapt quickly.
 They’re always on the move so you need to be able to do the same.